The number of partial Steiner systems and $d$-partitions: Final remarks

 \section{Final remarks}

-We have established tight bounds on the number of paving matroids of rank at least~4 and sharpened the known bounds for paving matroids of rank~3.
-With the aid of Theorem \ref{thm:ptom}, we may derive upper bounds on the number of matroids $m(n,r)$.
-For fixed rank $r\geq 4$, we obtain from Theorem \ref{thm:p(n,r)} that
+We have established tight bounds on the number of (paving) matroids of rank at least~4 and sharpened the best known upper bound for (paving) matroids of rank~3.
+In particular, Theorem~\ref{thm:p(n,r)} shows that